jtasonye/tutoring-snail/README.md

 ## Overview

-This is our website, which we made to offer a user-friendly introduction to our business and what services we offer.
+This is our website, which we made to offer a user-friendly introduction to our business and what services we offer.<br>
-Our Goal: Create a stress-free learning environment that caters to various learning styles.
+We aim to create a stress-free learning environment that caters to various learning styles.
-Our Motto: *"Learn at your own pace".*

 ## Features ✨